This post may contain affiliate links.

 Dining in Port Douglas is made all the better if you can find a restaurant with a good view.
-A delicious dinner of local seafood is always enhanced by a wonderful sea view, don’t you think?
+A delicious dinner of local seafood or a modern Australian dish is always enhanced by a wonderful sea view, don’t you think?
 We have a few Port Douglas restaurants to share with you, where you can look at the water, either the inlet or the Coral Sea, see the beach, or just enjoy watching life go by.

 Port Douglas Restaurants With a View

 Your budget, the time of day and your food preferences will determine which is the best Port Douglas restaurant with a view for you.
 We live in Port Douglas, we’ve eaten at them all.

 We can present you with your options and, of course, we do try to keep this post up-to-date, but restaurants come and go, and since Covid opening times and days are shorter.
 You will probably need to book a table.

 As tourists return to Port Douglas in December 2021 we’re expecting our staffing situation to be quite troublesome in the restaurants Port Douglas is famous for.
 Please be kind, we’re all doing our best in a tricky situation.

 Looking along the beach from The Lookout, or sunset gazing from Rex Smeal park, we do have some pretty vistas in Port Douglas.
 Some of the best vantage spots you’ll find in Port Douglas actually don’t have restaurants nearby, the famous view of Four Mile Beach from the lookout, for instance.

 Likewise the sunset view from Rex Smeal, that area is a public park and playground, but it’s a lovely spot for a picnic or BBQ.